-North Temperate Lakes LTER and the Center for Biology Education offer academic year and summer enrichment programs for K-12 students.
-We offer a Winter Limnology Workshop for students grades 5-8 as part of the Saturday Enrichment Program and Summer College for Kids Workshop on Limnology, and we are participating in the Grandparents University.
+North Temperate Lakes LTER and the Center for Biology Education offer academic year and summer enrichment programs for K-12 students and we participate in the Grandparents University.

 NTL-LTER graduate students, the NTL Research Experiences for Teachers program, and education outreach have led to a variety of ecology and limnology 3-week workshops for middle and high school science students who participated in UW-Madison's Pre–College Enrichment Opportunity Program for Learning Excellence (PEOPLE) since it began in 1999.
 Each summer, 3-4 of the 8-9 biology themed offerings have been developed around NTL research and activities.
 Information and application materials are at the respective sites.

 Try this at Home!
 Limnology research at North Temperate Lakes often includes field and laboratory experiments to determine patterns, relationships, causes, and effects.
 You can do limnology at home with our Make A Mini-Lake materials.
 Download instructions here to find all of the background information that you need to set up your own limnology experiments using recycled containers like quart jars or 1-liter water bottles.

 SchoolYard Science: A Learning Model for K-12 Life Sciences

 Econauts Curriculum is a set of stand-a-lone lessons that can be situated in a single class period or that can be combined into a multi-week unit.
 Econauts features an iPad Game described below complemented by a desktop game, Citizen Science, and field trips and scenario investigation.